superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 Red:Isolation Host, Blue:Isolation Source, Purple:Symptoms / Disease,
 Orange:Stx1-subtype, Teal:Stx2-subtype.

+(@uk-map) Figure 2.
-![A screen capture showing selection of a group of genomes based on the map interface.
+**Map-based group selection of United Kingdom genomes**.
+A screen capture showing selection of a group of genomes based on the map interface.
 In this example, the search term ‘United Kingdom’ has been used to focus the map on the respective world region, which displays a hierarchical view of regions and subregions visible in the